andrewhickman/specs-mirror/README.md

-A storage for use with [specs] to help synchronise with an external library.
+A storage for use with [specs] to help synchronize with an external library.

 Check the [examples directory](examples) for usage.